 Killalea Beach (The Farm)

 Killalea Beach or 'The Farm' as the locals know it is one of the most popular surfing beaches on the South Coast.
-One of the most important and unique facts about The Farm is that it faces to the south catching the south swell that predominantly runs up the coastline and is offshore in a northeast wind The Farm was declared a National Surfing Reserve in 2009.
-Note The Farm is not patrolled
+One of the most important and unique facts about The Farm is that it faces to the south catching the south swell that predominantly runs up the coastline and is offshore in a northeast wind.

 A very popular surfing beach known by the locals as "The Farm" this beach is located within Killalea State Park.
 Killalea was officially declared as a National Surfing Reserve on 6 June 2009.
-Meaning that "The Farm" will be a protected surfing area.
+Meaning that "The Farm" is a protected surfing area.